osgi/osgi.enroute.site/_tutorial_maven/340-application.md

 This generates some errors in the `bnd.bnd` file, just get rid of the `-includeresource` instruction that included those directories.

-You can change the source code to:
+You can add the following source code:

 	package osgi.enroute.examples.eval.gogo;